aws-samples/lambda-refarch-fileprocessing/README.md

 does the following:

 -   Creates two Amazon Simple Storage Service (Amazon S3) buckets with dynamically-generated names from CFN:
-    - Bucket 1 is the trigger bucket that you put Markdown objects into.
+    - Bucket 1 (`trigger-bucket`) is the trigger bucket that you put Markdown objects into.
 It will have a name like *demo-eventarchive-896781684848*.
-    - Bucket 2 is the output bucket, and is populated from the functions.
+    - Bucket 2 (`output-bucket`) is the output bucket, and is populated from the functions.
 It will have a name like *demo-eventarchive-896781684848-out*.

 -   Creates an Amazon Simple Notification Service (Amazon SNS) topic named `event-manifold-topic`.